Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Introduction

-In the present paper, we propose a novel approach that retains the computational advantages of working with individual-specific regressions but explicitly takes into account the uncertainty in the corresponding estimates.
-This information is particularly important in settings where different entries of a coefficient vector are estimated with different degrees of precision and hence carry varying amounts of information about group membership.
-In a nutshell, we propose to weigh the differences between coefficient estimates of different individuals by an estimated variance-covariance matrix.
+This local analysis motivates us to weigh the differences between coefficient estimates of different individuals by an estimated variance-covariance matrix.
 The resulting weighted differences can not be interpreted as a Euclidean distance.
 This renders many classical clustering approaches such as the vanilla $k$-means algorithm or extensions of homogeneity pursuit and binary segmentation inapplicable.
-We handle this challenge by interpreting the weighted distances as a quantification of dissimilarity between individuals and applying spectral clustering on a properly defined dissimilarity matrix between individuals.
-It is further worth noting that, in contrast to most proposals in the existing literature, our method remains applicable even when raw individual-level data are not available due to privacy or other concerns and only estimated coefficients and their uncertainty estimates are given.
+We handle this challenge by interpreting the weighted distances as a quantification of dissimilarity between individuals.
+With this interpretation, we can apply any clustering approach that works with general measures of dissimilarity.
+We consider two popular approaches: \emph{k-medoids} \cite{schubert2019faster} and \emph{spectral clustering} \cite{ng2002}.
+In simulation studies, we find that both approaches outperform existing proposals.
+In finite samples, the spectral clustering approach works better than the k-medoids approach and we provide high level assumptions which guarantee consistent group structure recovery asymptotically.

 The remaining paper is organized as follows.
-In Section~\ref{sec:methodology}, we give a detailed description of the proposed estimation procedure and illustrate it on several specific models that were previously considered in the literature.
+In Section \ref{sec: local} we present the simple local analysis motivates our approach.
+Section~\ref{sec:methodology} contains a detailed description of the proposed estimation procedure and illustrates it on several specific models that were previously considered in the literature.
 Section~\ref{sec:theoryhighlevel} contains theoretical guarantees on correct group estimation under high-level conditions.
 Those conditions are verified for several examples in Section~\ref{sec:theoryexamples}.
-A simulation study is presented in Section~\ref{sec:sims}. {An empirical illustration analyzing the heterogeneous relationship between income and pollution level among different states using data from the United States is given in Section~\ref{sec:data}.} We also apply our approach to the commuting zone summary statistics provided by \cite{chetty2018impacts} to analyze group patterns of intergenerational income mobility.
+A simulation study is presented in Section~\ref{sec:sims}.
+An empirical illustration analyzing the heterogeneous relationship between income and pollution level among different states using data from the United States is given in Section~\ref{sec:data}.
+We also apply our approach to the commuting zone summary statistics provided by \cite{chetty2018impacts} to analyze group patterns of intergenerational income mobility.
 Section \ref{sec:conclusion} concludes.
-All proofs, part of tables and plots are deferred to the supplementary material.
+All proofs and some additional plots are deferred to the supplementary material.